jvqtil/tasky/README.md

 `tasky done "make some things in new version"` <br>
 Will make done the task you have just created (it's name is "make some things in new version" if you already forgot 😊) <br>
 `tasky list` <br>
-Will display all the tasks you have (in tasky.json in current dir for sure) <br>
+Will display all the tasks you have (in tasky.todo in current dir for sure) <br>

 </details>